sambathkumarj/Aether-Multi-node-cluster/README.md

 node1
 #node4

-The first block identifies all the nodes; the second block designates which node runs the Ansible client and the Kubernetes control plane (this is the node you ssh into and invoke Make targets and Kubectl commands); the third block designates the worker nodes being managed by the Ansible client; and the last block indicates which nodes run the gNBsim workload generator (gNBsim scales across multiple Docker containers, but these containers are not managed by Kubernetes).
+The first block identifies all the nodes; the second block designates which node runs the Ansible client and the Kubernetes control plane (this is the node you SSH into and invoke Make targets and Kubectl commands); the third block designates the worker nodes being managed by the Ansible client; and the last block indicates which nodes run the gNBsim workload generator (gNBsim scales across multiple Docker containers, but these containers are not managed by Kubernetes).
 Note that having master_nodes and gnbsim_nodes contain exactly one common server (as we did previously) is what triggers Ansible to instantiate the Quick Start configuration.

 You need to modify hosts.ini to match your target deployment.
 Once you’ve done that (and assuming you deleted your earlier Quick Start configuration), you can re-execute the same set of targets you ran before:

-**To Install K8S Cluster:
+**To Install K8S Cluster:**
-**$make aether-k8s-install
+$make aether-k8s-install

-**To Install Free5gc on K8S Cluster:
+**To Install Free5gc on K8S Cluster:**
-**$ make aether-5gc-install
+$ make aether-5gc-install

-**To Install AMP Portal  (Dashboard) on K8S Cluster:
+**To Install AMP Portal  (Dashboard) on K8S Cluster:**
-**$ make aether-amp-install
+$ make aether-amp-install